shellzie/grunt-boot-server-async/README.md

 grunt-boot-rails-async
 ======================

-> Boot the rails server asynchrounously, .
-Plugin completes task when server is fully booted, allowing execution against running server.
+> Boot a server asynchronously.
+Task completes when server is fully booted, allowing execution for your next grunt task.

 ## Getting Started
 This plugin requires Grunt `~0.4.4`